Academic Excellence

 • Psychology, Speech Pathology and Occupational Therapy for individual students with support of Classroom Support Assistants

-• Facilitated by video link up with experts from Royal Far West
+• Facilitated by video link with clinicians from Royal Far West

 Social Skills Support Group